Komeran/avina/README.md

 * `!apps` command to list all current applications for roles.
 Only users with Administrator permission can use this command.

   Usage: `!apps`
-* `!save` command for saving the current data.
-Saved data will be loaded on (re-)start of the bot.

-  Usage: `!save`
 * `!checkhoist` command to enable or disable checking of the `Display role members separately from members` property of roles when updating tags.

   Usage: `!checkhoist`
-* `!updatetags` command to update all user nickname tags on your server according to their roles.
+* `!updatetags` command to update all user nickname tags on your server according to their roles manually.
+  Useful for when Avina has been down for maintenance, updates or similar things.

   Usage: `!updatetags`
 * `!help` command to display a list of all commands.